awsdocs/amazon-s3-userguide/doc_source/object-ownership-new-bucket.md

 To set Object Ownership when you create a new bucket, use the `create-bucket` AWS CLI command with the `--object-ownership` parameter\.

-This example applies the bucket owner enforced setting for a new bucket using the AWS CLI:
+This example applies the Bucket owner enforced setting for a new bucket using the AWS CLI:

 ```
 aws s3api create-bucket --bucket  DOC-EXAMPLE-BUCKET --region us-east-1 --object-ownership BucketOwnerEnforced